LPD-EPFL/byzfl/docs/fed_framework/classes/benchmark.rst

 Heatmaps provide an overview of performance across multiple configurations on the same plot.
 The horizontal axis typically represents the number of Byzantine nodes, while the vertical axis denotes the distribution parameter.
-Each cell in the heatmap shows the worst-case performance under the strongest attack, derived from the ``find_best_hyperparameters()`` function.
+Each cell in the heatmap shows the worst-case performance under the strongest attack.

 Heatmap of losses
 ^^^^^^^^^^^^^^^^^